Avargalum Ivargalum: Production

 Veerapandian, who had earlier worked with Agathiyan in films like Vaanmathi (1996), Kadhal Kottai (1996) and Gokulathil Seethai (1996), made his directorial debut with Avargalum Ivargalum under the banner of Lakshika Films.
 Newcomer Vimal Natarajan, Azhagi fame Sathish, Aishwarya Rajesh and Supraja were selected to play the lead roles.
-Rajesh bagged the role after she approached several film companies and this was the first film that she shot for.
 Director Agathiyan was also cast to play a doctor.
 Veerapandian said, "My film is based on a real-life incident that took place in Chennai.
 It is about a touching incident that happened in a friend’s life.
 Rest assured, this movie will leave the viewer strengthened and refreshed".
 The film had been shot extensively in areas like Nagercoil, Virudhachalam and Visakhapatnam.

 Soundtrack

 The film score and the soundtrack were composed by Srikanth Deva.
 The soundtrack was released on 18 September 2010 by actress Devayani.

 Release

 The film was released on 18 March 2011 alongside Muthukku Muthaaga, Minsaram and Lathika.

 The New Indian Express wrote, "The inconsistency in the narration, the ambiguity in the scenes of Vallal and Shweta negate the impact of the positive elements [..]
 The performances too could have been done with more finesse and consistency" and concluded, "It is a plot with potential, had only the director made an effort to infuse some novelty in it.
 But inexperience comes in the way of executing his ideas on to the screen in a smooth and a convincing way".
 Dinamalar praised the performances of the actors, the cinematography by Agar Senguttuvan and the songs composed by Srikanth Deva.
 Kungumam also praised the actors and the songs.